steveseguin/problems-with-webRTC/README.md

 * Switching to TURN fixes issues with bitrate with ~5% of users
     * Doesn't auto switch
-    * Not clear why this happens; peer to peer Internet routing issues; UDP throttling?
+    * Not clear why this happens; peer to peer Internet routingf issues; UDP throttling?
     * Seems to work for a second, then drops down to very low bitrates|
     * Adds a lot of cost to professional deployments where quality is important to paying customers